-Results for books and ebooks are high in Carleton Discovery - Primo VE as this search tool retrieves relevant articles or chapters within books.
+Results for books and ebooks are high in Omni as this search tool retrieves relevant articles or chapters within books.

-If something is available in paper copy in the library Carleton Discovery - Primo VE will give you the floor location and the call number (which you need in order to find the item on the shelf).
-If something is available online, click on the "Full-text online" link.
+If something is available in paper copy, Omni will give you the floor location and the call number (which you need in order to find the item on the shelf).
+If something is available online, click on the "Available Online" link.

-Use Carleton Discovery - Primo VE to find books, government documents, conference proceedings, and journals.
-Only the titles of journals are included in Carleton Discovery - Primo VE: use the databases to search for individual article titles.
+Use Omni to find books, government documents, conference proceedings, journals and journal articles.
+Some journal articles are included in Omni; use other databases to search for individual article titles.

 If you know the title of the item you seek, perform a TITLE search.